Tomorrow... the Middle East Media Leaders Summit 2023 kicks off in Dubai

 The activities of the Media Leaders Summit in the Middle East 2023 will start tomorrow, which will be held in a strategic partnership between the World Association of Newspapers and News Publishers “Wan-Evra” and Dubai Production City of the Tecom Group, and it will last for two days in Dubai.

-Topics to be discussed during the event include ways to enhance public opinion participation, digital business strategies, and the future of the news industry in the era of “metaverse”, the third generation of the web, and artificial intelligence.
+Topics to be discussed during this event include ways to enhance public opinion participation, digital business strategies, the future of the news sector in the era of “metavirus”, the third generation of the web and artificial intelligence.

-He said that Dubai has succeeded in establishing its position as a leading global destination for international and regional companies in the fields of media, content development and related creative and media services.
-He added: “We are pleased to cooperate with the World Association of Newspapers and News Publishers (WAN-IFRA), and we look forward to what the Middle East Media Leaders Summit 2023 will offer, with the aim of upgrading the media system in the region, starting from Dubai.”
+He said: Dubai has succeeded in establishing its position as a leading global destination for international and regional companies in the fields of media, content development, and related creative and media services.
+He added, “We are pleased to cooperate with the World Association of Newspapers and News Publishers (WAN-IFRA), and we look forward to what the Middle East Media Leaders Summit 2023 will offer, with the aim of upgrading the media system in the region, starting from Dubai.”

-The agenda of the Media Leaders Summit 2023 includes a rich set of dialogue sessions, keynote speeches and discussions that are organized on the sidelines of the summit, during which the speakers touch on various topics such as highlighting the role of journalism, achieving additional revenues through readers, discussing the future of the news sector and strategies for adapting technology within the media sector. .
+The agenda of the Media Leaders Summit 2023 includes a rich set of dialogue sessions, keynote speeches and discussions that are organized on the sidelines of the summit, during which the speakers touch on various topics such as highlighting the role of journalism and achieving additional revenues through readers, discussing the future of the news sector and strategies to adapt technology within Media sector.

 The summit provides participants with the opportunity to learn about the latest trends and network with prominent experts in the media sector.
-The list of speakers includes experts such as McKinley Hayden, Business Impact Analytics Sector Manager at the Financial Times, who discusses the importance of aligning data strategies with corporate goals, and Christer Johnson, Editor-in-Chief and Editorial Content Development at the Norwegian newspaper Adresseavisen, who sheds light on the success of this newspaper.
-In adapting artificial intelligence technology and the use of bots in newsrooms over the past ten years.
+The list of speakers includes experts such as McKinley Hayden, Business Impact Analytics Sector Director at the Financial Times, who discusses the importance of aligning data strategies with corporate goals, and Christer Johnson, Editor-in-Chief and Editorial Content Development at the Norwegian newspaper Adresseavisen, who sheds light on The success of this newspaper in adapting artificial intelligence technology and the use of robots in newsrooms over the past ten years.

 #Tomorrow.. #Middle #East #Media #Leaders #Summit #kicks #Dubai